SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 - **Global Administrator role** for Azure AD within your subscription.

-- Local machine or a virtual machine configured with (**complete the day before the lab!**) - (included below is instruction on automating the creation of an Azure VM that includes all of the necessary software to complete the labs - perform Task 1 below **only** if you do not want to run locally) :
+- Local machine or a virtual machine configured with:

+>**Note**: Included below is instruction on automating the creation of an Azure VM that includes all of the necessary software to complete the labs.
+Perform Task 1 only if you do not want to run locally. **It is important to complete these steps the day before the lab**!

   - Visual Studio Code version 1.38.1 or higher